AaronC81/babble/README.md

 # Usage

+Babble is complete enough to use for simple scripts, but there are plenty of rough edges and gaps in functionality.

-Babble is _very_ early and not too useful right now.
-That said, you can run a file of Babble code
+To run a file of Babble code:
-with:

 ```
-cargo run -- -f <file>
+cargo run --release -- -f <file>
 ```

+(Running in release mode is strongly recommended!
+It's very easy to overflow the stack without...)

 # To-do list